kylebarron/arro3/README.md

 - **Minimal**.
 The core library (`arro3-core`) has a very small scope.
 Other functionality, such as compute kernels, will be distributed in other namespace packages.
 - **Modular**.
 The [Arrow PyCapsule Interface](https://arrow.apache.org/docs/format/CDataInterface/PyCapsuleInterface.html) makes it easier to create small Arrow libraries that communicate via zero-copy data transfer. arro3's Python functions accept Arrow data from any Python Arrow library that implements the PyCapsule interface, including `pyarrow` and `nanoarrow`.
 - **Extensible**.
 Over time, can connect to [compute kernels provided by the Rust Arrow implementation](https://docs.rs/arrow/latest/arrow/compute/index.html).
 - **Compliant**.
-Full support for the Arrow specification*, including extension types. (*Limited to what the Arrow Rust supports, which does not yet support Arrow view types.)
+Full support for the Arrow specification*, including extension types. (*Limited to what the Arrow Rust crate supports, which does not yet support Arrow view types.)

 ## Drawbacks